Léo Major: Death and legacy

-Major died in Candiac on October 12, 2008 and was buried at the Last Post Fund National Field of Honour in Pointe-Claire, Quebec.
+Major died in Candiac, Quebec, on October 12, 2008 and was buried at the Last Post Fund National Field of Honour in Pointe-Claire.
 He was survived by Pauline De Croiselle, his wife of 57 years; four children; and five grandchildren.
-A documentary film about his exploits, Léo Major, le fantôme borgne, was produced in Montreal.
+A documentary film about his exploits, Léo Major, le fantôme borgne, was produced in Montreal in 2018.
+He was also portrayed in the short 2025 documentary Léo Major: One Man Army.
 To commemorate the 75th anniversary of Victory in Europe, Canada Post issued a stamp in honour of Major, "The one-eyed ghost", on April 29, 2020.
 The Canadian band Mystery released the song "Pearls and Fire" about Major on their 2023 album Redemption.